Xilinx/vmk180-trd/docs/source/docs/platform1/docs/hw_arch_platform.rst

 * The 2D Filter accelerator (PL) integrated into the platform using Vitis.

-**Note:**  The PS interconnects in the figure are conceptual.

 MIPI Capture
 ------------

-A capture pipeline receives video frames and writes it into memory.Video frames are received from :

-** Single sensor MIPI CSI-2 camera
+MIPI capture pipeline receives video frames from an external Image sensor and writes it into memory.
+The single sensor MIPI CSI-2 receiver capture pipeline is shown in the following figure.

-** x86 host

-** If the input source is a single sensor MIPI CSI-2 receiver then the following figure describes the components present.

 .. image:: ../../media/CSI_Video_Capture_Pipeline.png